Spark students to celebrate the fathers and father figures in their lives using these free Father’s Day writing prompts.

 53. What is one memory you have of your dad that makes you laugh?

-54. In two to three paragraphs, write about the 3 best things about your dad.
+54. In two to three paragraphs, write the three best things about your dad.

 55. Dear dad, Here are some things I want us to do together on Father’s Day…